-2.3 Habitats Directive
+2.3 Habitats Regulations

-The HD has designated some sites as areas that require protection in order to maintain or enhance the habitats associated with them.
-In some cases, sites protected under the HD have specific water quality, water level, or flow targets required to maintain favourable condition for habitat.
-These targets may differ to those set under the WFD, and hence additional assessment may be required against HD targets in some cases.
+Sites are designated under the Habitats Regulations to conserve and protect rare habitats and/or species.
+Designated sites include Special Areas of Conservation (SACs), Special Areas of Protection (SPAs) and Ramsar sites.
+In some cases, sites protected under the Regulations have specific water quality, water level, or flow targets required to maintain favourable condition for habitat.
+These targets may differ to those set under the WFD, and hence additional assessment may be required against these specific targets in some cases.